Identify Truth

 In 2021, President Biden signed the American Rescue Plan, and with it the One-Year Child Tax Credit Expansion, into law.
 The tax credit increased the credit to $3,000 per child ($3,600 per child under age 6) for many families.
 It made the credit fully refundable for families who lived in the U.S. for more than six months during 2021 and removed the $2,500 earnings floor.
 And it required half of the credit to be paid in advance by having the IRS send monthly payments to families from July 2021 to December 2021.

 Unfortunately, Republicans and Senator Manchin let Biden’s one-year child tax credit expire at the end of 2021.
 Now families applying for the credit can only get up to $2,000 per child under the age of 17.
 And it is only partially refundable, which means that if the credit exceeds the amount of taxes you owe, you can receive a refund for the difference.
+A bill to expand the Child Tax Credit through 2025 has recently passed the House and is awaiting a Senate vote.
+If passed, it will apply to the 2023 tax season.

 You can claim the Child Tax Credit by entering your children and other dependents on Form 1040, U.S. Individual Income Tax Return, and attaching a completed Schedule 8812, Credits for Qualifying Children and Other Dependents.